mpeeples2008/ArchNetSci/_book/index.md

 #> [1] 7
 ```

-We can also assign the results of any expressions in the brackets to a new variable.
+We can also assign the results of any expressions in the curly brackets to a new variable.
 If you want to retain all results and not have the results rewritten, you will need to first define an output object before you start.

 ```r